“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Well, it’s not that easy.
 Transfers don’t come out for two weeks.”

-“We can keep an eye on him until September,” said Thackeray.
-“But we thought you ought to know.
-Just to make sure.”
+“We’ll keep an eye on him until September,” said Thackeray.
+“But we thought you ought to know.”

-“You know, you could have said something about this before.”
+“You could have said something about this before.”

 “I did, and Givans Choro ended up being transferred.”